H2O-Blue/AHS64/README.md

 ## Q&A Section
 **Q: What is AHS64?**
-A: idk maybe scroll up?

-**Q: What does "AHS64" stand for?**
 A: Quarter inch thick 2 inch wide 3 inch long nine sixteenth inch slot width Aluminum Horseshoe Shims with 6061-T6 aluminum alloy.
 But only if you didn't mean *this* repo.

+**Q: What does "AHS64" stand for?**
+A: Aluminum Horseshoe Shims, the 64 defines the thickness, which in this case, is a quarter inch.
+But also only if you didn't mean this repo.

 **Q: Why is it named like that?**
 A: Uhhhh the "AHS" part is from the fact that it's just about the opposite of hashing, "SHA", and the 64? uhhhh totally random number that doesn't correspond to a step in the base conversion, *nooooo* it's not in there, *definitely* not in there.